-Over the past 6 months or so, I have been noticing an increasing Growing Design Trend In Advertising Kinetic Typography for both print and television ads.
+Over the past 6 months, I have noticed an increasing Growing Design Trend In Advertising Kinetic Typography for both print and television ads.

-This is not new, in fact, it’s been around for quite some time.
+This is not new.
+It’s been around for quite some time.

-Lately, though a growing number of companies are joining this trend, and after this blog post, I hope that you will be more aware of it, and recognize it as you go about your life.
+Lately, though, a growing number of companies are joining this trend, and after this blog post, I hope you will be more aware of it and recognize it as you go about your life.
 The trend is minimalist and kinetic typography.

 Pepsi

 The first example I noticed was from Pepsi.
-They launched their “Refresh Everything” campaign which was the first major advertising campaign with their newly redesigned logo.
+They launched their “Refresh Everything” campaign, the first major advertising campaign with their newly redesigned logo.
 Back in 2009, they used the Presidential Inauguration as a vehicle to get their message out.
-They launched their campaign and put it EVERYWHERE replacing all ‘O’s with the new Pepsi logo.
+They launched their campaign and put it EVERYWHERE, replacing all ‘O’s with the new Pepsi logo.

-As a reminder– Kinetic typography is defined as moving text it’s an animation technique giving motion to fonts.
+As a reminder, Kinetic typography is defined as moving text, an animation technique giving motion to fonts.

 Ford Motor Company

-The trend has now filtered into the automotive industry with Ford Motor Company using it for their F-150 commercials.
-There have been several so far, and it seems that they are sticking to the style.
+The trend has now filtered into the automotive industry, with Ford Motor Company using it for their F-150 commercials.
+There have been several so far, and they seem to be sticking to the style.

 Nike